 There are two separate issues here.

-The first is the capital investment cycle (or capital cycle for short), the second is the commodity cycle.
+The first is the capital investment cycle (or capital cycle for short), and the second is the commodity cycle.
 The is often some overlap between the two, but they’re not the same thing.

 In this case, the supply of tankers (a capital asset) can only be increased through massive capital investment over many years, and once that supply is brought to market, it can remain in place for years even if supply eventually exceeds demand.